Samsung chief Lee arrested as South Korean corruption probe deepens

 Both Park and Choi have denied wrongdoing.

-Prosecutors have focused on Samsung's relationship with Park, 65, accusing the group of paying bribes totaling 43 billion won (US$37.74 million) to organizations linked to Choi to secure government backing for the 2015 merger of two Samsung units.
+Prosecutors have focussed on Samsung's relationship with Park, 65, accusing the group of paying bribes totalling 43 billion won (US$37.74 million) to organizations linked to Choi to secure government backing for the 2015 merger of two Samsung units.

-If parliament's impeachment is upheld by the Constitutional Court, an election would be held in two months.
+If parliament's impeachment is upheld, an election would be held in two months.
 In the meantime, Park remains in office but stripped of her powers.

 Her would-be successors praised the decision to arrest Lee.